I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/ns-ucxroothub-_hub_info_from_parent.md

 ## Members

+`IoTarget`

+A pointer to the WDM device object of the parent that represents the I/O target.

+`DeviceDescriptor`

+A <a href="..\usbspec\ns-usbspec-_usb_device_descriptor.md">USB_DEVICE_DESCRIPTOR</a> structure that contains the device descriptor.

+`U1ExitLatency`

+The time to transition from the U1 state.

+`U2ExitLatency`

+The time to transition from the U2 state.

+`ExitLatencyOfSlowestLinkForU1`

+The exit latency for the slowest link for U1 transition.

 `DepthOfSlowestLinkForU1`

 The depth of the hub based on which the latency
         for the slowest link is calculated for a U1 transition.

+`ExitLatencyOfSlowestLinkForU2`

+The exit latency for the slowest link for U2 transition.

 `DepthOfSlowestLinkForU2`

 The depth of the hub based on which the latency
         for the slowest link is calculated for a U2 transition.

-`DeviceDescriptor`

-A <a href="..\usbspec\ns-usbspec-_usb_device_descriptor.md">USB_DEVICE_DESCRIPTOR</a> structure that contains the device descriptor.

-`ExitLatencyOfSlowestLinkForU1`

-The exit latency for the slowest link for U1 transition.

-`ExitLatencyOfSlowestLinkForU2`

-The exit latency for the slowest link for U2 transition.

 `HostInitiatedU1ExitLatency`